 Where can I file a claim?

-You can do so at this website.
+You can do so on this website.
 Or if you want to submit a hard copy claim, click here to download a claim form and mail it to the Settlement Administrator at:

 Equifax Data Breach Settlement Administrator